Purpose of the Focus Group

 With the adoption of the coastal goals in 1977, LCDC established one of the foundational policies for the management of Oregon's ocean shore recreation area, namely that beach armoring for the protection of new shoreline development would be prohibited.
 A provision was provided in the policy to allow armoring to protect existing development.
 This was based on the rationale that prior siting and development decisions made without knowledge of this policy should be effectively "grandfathered" for purposes of shoreline armoring.

 The allowance in Goal 18 for the protection of pre-1977 development is narrow and somewhat technical in its construction.
 Over the course of the years since the adoption of Goal 18, several issues have arisen related to the implementation of this allowance that DLCD believes warrant evaluation.
-This focus group is being convened for the purpose of assisting DLCD in evaluating issues related to the application of the Goal 18 allowance for protection of pre-1977 development.
+This focus group was convened for the purpose of assisting DLCD in evaluating issues related to the application of the Goal 18 allowance for protection of pre-1977 development.

 Focus Group Deliverables